Tharushika251/UNI-WELL/README.md

 # UNI-WELL
-This is an app for university students health tracking using MERN
+This is an mobile application for university students health tracking using React-Native